Australian ODI skipper Aaron Finch terms himself as 'weak link' after series defeat against India

-ODI skipper Aaron Finch has termed himself as the 'weak link' in the Australian squad for the recently concluded ODI series against India, with the latter recording a historic 2-1 win in the three-match series.
+Australian One Day International (ODI) captain Aaron Finch has called himself the "weak link" of the team for the recently concluded series against India, wherein the visitors recorded a historic 2-1 win.

 The 32-year-old opener who has not been selected in the squad for the Test series against Sri Lanka, will be involved in the Big Bash League (BBL) with the Melbourne Renegades for a month.